Grandma's Marathon: Race history

 The US Army 477th Medical Company provided first aid assistance for Grandma's Marathon since 1980.

 In 1986, eight-year-old Erin Seitz was volunteering at an aid station at Grandma's Marathon and was injured when a van struck her.
 She broke two bones in the incident.
+Grandma's Marathon first awarded finisher medals in 1986; previously finishers received a certificate.

+In 1990, future Speaker of the House Paul Ryan ran Grandma's Marathon, which is the only marathon he is known to have run, and finished in 4 hours, 1 minute, and 25 seconds.
+When he was running to be the US Vice President in 2012, Ryan told radio host Hugh Hewitt his marathon personal best was under three hours, specifically "I had a two hour and fifty-(minute) something."

+In 1995, Sue Olsen ran Grandma's Marathon 16 days before the due date for her first child.
+Her husband drove parallel to the race with a cellular phone in case she went into labor.
+Olsen finished the race in 4 hours and 50 seconds, however official race results credit her time as 3 hours 33 minutes and 39 seconds.

+In 1996, Patrick Muturi won the 20th running of Grandma's Marathon without taking in any fluids claiming it causes him stomach issues.

 In 2001, Grandma's Marathon first used ChampionChip timing devices.
 The devices were attached to runners' shoes and were collected at the end of the race.
 Previously, finishers had to line up in narrow chutes at the finish so race officials could detach a section of each runner's bib containing a bar code, where they would be stuck onto a spindle, and later entered into a computer.

 In 2005, Halina Karnatsevich was the first finisher with a time of 2:33:39 but she was later disqualified for failing her post-race doping test.
+The Garry Bjorklund Half Marathon first awarded finishers a medal in 2005.

-In 2007, Grandma's Marathon race officials seized portable media players at the start of the race and mailed them back to their owners to comply with USATF rules banning the use of headphones.
+In 2007, Grandma's Marathon adopted a stricter drug use policy partially in response to the disqualification of the 2005 women's champion.
+Grandma's Marathon race officials seized portable media players at the start of the race and mailed them back to their owners to comply with USATF rules banning the use of headphones.
 About 30 runners who ignored the ban were disqualified that year.
+Portable media players were allowed again in 2009 after the USATF reversed its position.